 The Architectural Legacy of the Parthenon

 In terms of construction techniques, the architects of the Parthenon demonstrated an extraordinary understanding of materials and their capabilities.
-The building’s longevity, despite natural disasters and human conflicts, is a testament to their mastery.
+The building’s longevity, despite natural disasters and human conflicts, is a testament to its mastery.

-The Parthenon Plans
+The Parthenon of Athens Plans

-The Parthenon Image Gallery
+The Parthenon of Athens Image Gallery

 About Ictinos, Callicrates, and Phidias